jeffknupp/blog/content/2013-02-06-write-cleaner-python-by-using-exceptions.md

         minimum: 1.92286801338
         per_lookup: 1.92286801338e-06

 At this point the numbers are close enough to not care.
-A differnce of 0.5 \* 10^6 seconds shouldn't matter to anyone.
+A difference of 0.5 \* 10^6 seconds shouldn't matter to anyone.
 If it does, I have a spare copy of the K&R C book you can have; go nuts.